 We have prepared this page to provide general information about Prostate Cancer, screening, risk factors and services.
-We have literature about prostate cancer available in French, Spanish, and Somali.
-Please contact us to get this information.

 Please see "Health Information & Talking Points with Your Doctor," a new publication that attempts to answer the question people frequently ask us: "What should we do about prevention, testing and treatments for cancer?"

 We invite you to also access information for the women partners of men who have been diagnosed with Prostate Cancer on The Woman's Page.

 The Gay and Bisexual Man's page includes resources for gay or bisexual men with Prostate Cancer.

 Please also see the Prostate Cancer Screening Information page which provides the latest information about screening and treatment and read about Active Surveillance on this new resource page.